jeremylaratro/jeremylaratro.github.io/CS/thm_pickle_rick.md

  Gobuster:
  /login.php
 ```
+This revealed a login page, which is likely the key to gaining a foothold on the system.

-Now, a fair amount of progress has been made:
+With that discovery, a fair amount of progress has been made:

 ```
 Known: